Sean Morey (comedian)

-Sean Morey (born June 7, 1953) is an American stand-up comedian and singer famous for songs such as "The Man Song", "A Hairy Ass", "Dear Santa", and others.
-Morey has made several TV appearances, and is often referred to as "The Godfather of Boston Comedy."
+Sean Morey (born June 7, 1953) is an American stand-up comedian and singer whose songs include "The Man Song", "A Hairy Ass" and "Dear Santa".
+Morey has made several television appearances, and has been called "The Godfather of Boston Comedy."

 Early life

 Morey was born in Nyack, New York and grew up in Longport, New Jersey, on the south Jersey Shore, where he was a lifeguard for the Longport Beach Patrol and was senior class president at Atlantic City High School.
 He graduated from Northeastern University in Boston with a degree in Speech Communication.

 Career

 Morey started his comedy career in Boston as a street entertainer on the Boston Common, at Faneuil Hall Marketplace, and in Harvard Square.
 In 1977 he opened Sean Morey's Comedy School and did a one-man show at Boston's Charles Playhouse that ran for nine months.
 He is largely credited with starting the Boston comedy scene.
 It was his work there that earned him the moniker, "The Godfather of Boston Comedy."

 Morey moved to Los Angeles in 1978 and won the LA Comedy Contest in 1979.
 There he was spotted by Jim McCauley, the comedy talent-scout for Johnny Carson.
 Morey subsequently performed three times on the Tonight Show with Johnny Carson; and later three times with Jay Leno's version of the show.